 ARC (Anti-Racism Committee): This group is open to all Solid Ground staff, and creates a space for all to come together, build community, and dialogue around race and social justice issues that impact our staff and the communities that we serve.

 Caucuses & Affinity Groups: Various staff-organized groups help us work on aspects of undoing racism specific to our cultural identities.
 Some groups meet monthly, others as needed.
-Groups include: POC (People of Color) Group, Undoing Racism Allies (primarily white staff, but open to all), Black Affinity Group, Latina/o Affinity Group, Multi-Racial Affinity Group and Immigrant Identity Affinity Group.
+Groups include: POC (People of Color) Group, Undoing Racism White Caucus (primarily white staff, but open to all), Black Affinity Group, Latina/o Affinity Group, Multi-Racial Affinity Group and Immigrant Identity Affinity Group.

 Work Groups: Solid Ground convenes staff work groups to develop policies and procedures that strive to make our agency a more equitable place to receive and provide services.
 Examples include the Language Access Task Force, Career Development Committee and ARI Job Description/Evaluation Committee.